albertomosconi/robotics_project2/README.md

   - `amcl.rviz`: the configuration for visualizing the robot localization in Rviz.
 - **`images/`**:
   - `tf-tree.png`: image of the structure of the TF tree.
+  - `map.png`: png version of the map obtained by mapping with the second bag.
 - **`launch/`**
   - `mapping.launch`: the launch file for the map creation step, it runs gmapping and other required nodes.
   - `localization.launch`: the launch file for the localization step, it starts amcl and other required nodes.